geemus/learn_fog/7_conclusion.markdown

 # Conclusion

-Now that you have experimented with several providers and services you should have a pretty good idea of what you are getting into when people talk about cloud.
-You should be able to refer back to a services documentation to see suggested usage and trace (or build) your way through fog to a working solution.
-You should be able to have tools and systems built on top of these solutions that can be evaluated on different platforms and migrated if the need arises.
-And most importantly of all you should feel empowered by the resources that are now, quite literally, at your fingertips.
+Now that you have experimented with several providers and services you should have a good foundation for working with cloud services.
+You should be able to refer back to a services documentation to see suggested usage and work your way through fog to a solution.
+You can then build tools and systems on top to evaluate different platforms and migrate if the need arises.
+Most importantly you should feel empowered by the resources that are now, quite literally, at your fingertips.

 ## Next!